 - Any risks identified against the implementation of the proposed requirements

 - Process flows, models and flowcharts to depict an ‘as-is’ or ‘to-be’ system

 The document where all the above-listed information is clearly and precisely document is the BRD (Business Requirements Document).
 The main motive of a BRD is to list down what the solution is expected to achieve without considering how it should be achieved.

 Once a BRD is prepared, it will act as the basis of the existence of the project and all the requirements should be referenced against this document.
 Any project requirement which doesn’t relate to the business objective listed in the BRD document should be either discarded or re-evaluated for their viability to the project.

 Well laid out and accurately defined business requirements have multi-fold benefits.
-They help see how the business requirements will contribute to the organization’s growth and also reduce the likelihood of project failures due to ill-defined requirements.
-Additionally, precise elicitation of business requirements contribute in the development of the business case, project vision document, project charter, elaboration of project scope and project management plan.
+They help to see how the business requirements will contribute to the organization’s growth and also reduce the likelihood of project failures due to ill-defined requirements.
+Additionally, precise elicitation of business requirements contributes to the development of the business case, project vision document, project charter, elaboration of project scope and project management plan.